ElementAstro/atom-docs/src/content/docs/en/algorithm/math.md

 ---
-title: Extra Math Library Documentation
+title: Extra Math Library
-description: Comprehensive documentation for the Extra Math Library in the atom::algorithm namespace, including functions for safe arithmetic operations, bit manipulation, and mathematical calculations for 64-bit unsigned integers.
+description: Comprehensive for the Extra Math Library in the atom::algorithm namespace, including functions for safe arithmetic operations, bit manipulation, and mathematical calculations for 64-bit unsigned integers.
 ---

-# Extra Math Library Documentation

 ## Overview